almondtools/testrecorder/doc/docs-0.6/Architecture.md

 * Lambda matchers for lambda values
 * Generic structural matcher for anything that is not deserializable by a dedicated deserializer

-Extension points for deserialization are:
+Extension points for serialization are:

 * `net.amygdalum.testrecorder.SnapshotConsumer`
 * `net.amygdalum.testrecorder.deserializers.builder.SetupGenerator`